josephmontes/VAA/README.md

 ### NOTES
 - 12 batters
   - I will exclude Juan Soto for the same reasons as Yordan Alvarez
-  - Of the remaining 11 batters, 6 are 'above average' against 4-Seam Fastballs in 2023
+  - Of the remaining 11 batters, 6 have 'above average' wOBA against 4-Seam Fastballs in 2023
     - Rafael Devers: 0.363
     - Miguel Cabrera: 0.394
     - Josh Bell: 0.422